 • Disadvantages – Erythritol may cause digestive issues such as bloating, gas, and diarrhea in some people, especially when consumed in larger amounts.
 Has a slightly cooling sensation in the mouth, which may impact the taste.
 Doesn’t caramelize or brown like sugar does, which can affect texture and appearance.
 Recently associated with an increase in stroke risk in humans; more research is needed.

-Conclusion on Food Sweeteners and Making Nutritional Upgrades to Improve Health
+Conclusion on Food Sweeteners and This Health Guide to Sugar Alternatives

 It’s important to note that, at best, all sweeteners should be consumed in moderation.